How a Ticket Becomes a Commit

 - Report: Screened tickets

 - Set Approval=Incomplete - ticket or patch needs improvement

 - Set Approval=OK - everything is good, ready to commit

 - Goal: Final review of change and commit to Clojure source

-- Set Approval=Accepted and close ticket
+- Set Approval=Accepted and commit patch to clojure src

 - Who: Rich (primarily)

 - Goal: See if backlogged tickets should be pulled into next release

 - Set Fix Version from Backlog to current release